sean-parent/sean-parent.github.io/_posts/2021-03-31-relaxing-requirements-of-moved-from-objects.md

 ### Option 1

 Option 1 requires that a moved-from object can be used as an rhs argument to move-assignment only in the case that the object has been moved from and it is a self-move-assignment.
-It introduces a fixed-point notion to discuss the properties of the moved from value without specifying a specific value and requires that self-move-assignment for the moved-from object is a no-op.
-The wording allows for `swap(a, a)` without allowing the generally contradictory `a = move(a)`.
+It introduces a _moved-from-value_ to discuss the properties of the moved-from object without specifying a specific value and requires that self-move-assignment for the moved-from object is valid.
+The wording allows for `swap(a, a)` without allowing `a = move(a)` in general.

 <blockquote><p style='text-align:center;' markdown="span">
     Table 28: _Cpp17MoveConstructible_ requirements